yuanzhedong/cs224n_robustqa/README.md

 wandb login
 ```

+Find your personal API key [](here).
 Copy this key and paste it into your command line when asked to authorize your account.
-This belongs to our team:
-`be441272f3bd2812a2eb009739e26a202f14d7ba`

 ### View the jobs
 You can view the jobs in https://wandb.ai/cs224n-robustqa.